mysinmyc/txt2sql/README.md

 At the moment this no more than an exercise and an execuse to write in golang language.
 No tests have been performed

+# External dependencies

+some components depends on [github.com/mattn/go-sqlite3](https://github.com/mattn/go-sqlite3), and I thanks him for his job.
+Before using it please check  lincese compatibility for your use cases